 Montgomery College Radiologic Technology graduates have multiple opportunities to take advantage of articulation agreements with four year institutions to further their education.
-Please refer to the transfer link on the Radiologic Technology web page at www.montgomerycollege.edu/rt
+Please refer to the transfer link on the Radiologic Technology web page

 Below is a chart supplied by the American Registry of Radiologic Technologists listing the number of advanced modalities from which Radiography is the supporting category.
-Source: www.arrt.org